NB! This article is under revision. Some references are outdated (February 2021).

 While there is still no qualitative definition offered of what "significant contribution" means, contribution is exemplified as the "concept, design, execution or interpretation" of the scientific work.
 This refers to the different stages and elements of research work and can be used of both experimental and theoretical studies.
 The American Mathematics Society and the American Statistical Association (AMS 2005 and ASA 1999 respectively) as a main rule demand significant intellectual contributions from all co-authors.
 Exceptions are possible, but must be justified.
 The differences in the wording of the physicists' and mathematicians' guidelines are scarcely of general importance, but rather an expression of differences in working methods and publishing tradition.
 In chemistry (represented by the American Chemical Society, ACS), the criteria for co-authorship are quite similar to those of the physicists (ACS 2011).

 If we go to biology (for example, the American Institute of Biological Sciences, AIBS), we find guidelines that are more detailed.
-These are very similar to the guidelines prepared for biomedical publishing (the so-called Vancouver Protocol, adopted by the International Committee of Medical Journal Editors, ICMJE).
+These are very similar to the guidelines prepared for biomedical publishing (the so-called Vancouver Protocol, adopted by the International Committee of Medical Journal Editors, ICMJE.
+NB!
+This reference is based on an earlier version of the Vancouver Recommendations.
+For updated version, please go to ICMJE.org).
 The Vancouver rules start by defining an author as someone who has made "substantive intellectual contributions" to the published work.
 Regarding co-authorship, the guidelines state:

 "Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2, and 3."
 (ICMJE 2010, chapter on Authorship)